 Everybody has the right to manage their own financial affairs but sometimes due to illness, accident or disability we are unable to do so as effectively as we would want.
-Our ability to look after our own affairs may also diminish as we get older.

 However, there is a way that you can give someone else such as friends or relatives the power to manage your affairs and make decisions on your behalf.
 This is via a Lasting Power of Attorney.